About our specialists

 Elena Pashova – founder of Crystal Touch Clinic and Neuro-Proprioceptive Rehabilitation method.
 Dermatologist by education, she has more than 25 years’ experience in aesthetics and 10 years – in the recovery of facial palsies.

-Elena Pashova is the main therapist in Crystal Touch International Humanitarian project “Bring back your Smile!” and in the aesthetic project “Face Sanatorium” (Zell am See, Austria).
+Elena Pashova is the main therapist in Crystal Touch International Humanitarian project “Bring back your Smile!” and in the aesthetic project “Face Sanatorium” (Austria and Croatia).
 Every day Elena treats in Rotterdam clinic our international patients arriving from Canada and Australia, Russia and Switzerland, Finland and Denmark, Hungary and UK.
 She takes an active part in the regular Bell’s Palsy Information Days that we organize twice per year in the World Trade Center Rotterdam.

 She travels regularly to other countries to give free help to children with congenital and post-traumatic facial palsies and with complications of Bell’s palsy.